Dirty Deeds (2002 film): Cast

+Production

+A subplot revolved on Darcy starting a pizza business, and Worthington made pizza on the cooking show Fresh to promote the film.

 Music and soundtrack

 The soundtrack for the film was produced by Tim Rogers who also wrote much of the original music.

 At the ARIA Music Awards of 2002 the soundtrack was nominated for Best Original Soundtrack Album.